expressots/expresso-site-doc/docs/overview/first-steps.md

 ## Note

 ExpressoTS is a versatile framework that is not bound to any specific platform or technology.
-Leveraging popular Node.js libraries like InversifyJS and ExpressJS, it is designed to be lightweight, modular, customizable, and easy to use.
+Leveraging popular Node.js libraries like InversifyJS and Express.js, it is designed to be lightweight, modular, customizable, and easy to use.
 Developers can expand the framework's capabilities by creating new providers that can be incorporated into their applications.

 We are currently working on building the project RoadMap and plan to add support for other popular Node.js HTTP frameworks, like Fastify and Koa, to the platform.
 Additionally, as we move towards the future, we intend to eliminate some of the dependencies that are currently part of the framework's core, and replacing them with our own custom implementations to make the framework more secure, reliable and efficient.